 Who is Eligible to Apply

-• Student Employment during the academic year is restricted to current TCNJ students attending classes at TCNJ on a minimum of half-time status (undergraduates 2 units and graduate 6 credit hours).
+- Student Employment during the academic year is restricted to current TCNJ students attending classes at TCNJ on a minimum of half-time status (undergraduates 2 units; graduates 6 credit hours).

-• During the Summer, TCNJ students do not have to be taking courses but do need to be a student who has not yet graduated in December or May.
+- During the Summer, TCNJ students do not have to be taking courses but must not have graduated in December or May.

 Maximum Hours of Employment